 Using a brush means the under-painting can be completed very quickly and the 'tooth' of the paper is retained.

-The area can be left to dry or further Coloured Pencil can be added whilst the area is still damp, each will give a different look.
+The area can be left to dry or further Coloured Pencil can be added to the area whilst the paper is still damp, each will give a different look.

 The Luminance pencil was applied this time to Bristol Board, the smooth surface helps with the transition of colour.